mustafamadraswala/Amazon-web-scraping/README.md

 # Amazon-web-scraping
-Amazon webs craping with python and Beautiful Soup
+Amazon web scraping with Python and Beautiful Soup